ShinyTrinkets/docs/content/posts/19G12-software-ecosystems.md

 I feel excited like I've encountered an ancient civilization from another dimension, hidden for 1 million years.

 It took me a week to study most of the interesting repositories when I could find some spare time.<br/>
-At first I was totally overwhelmed by the number of weird names (eg: Arvelie, Heol, Indental, Tablatal, Neralie, Oscean) and I thought "Maybe it's in Finnish, or maybe Volapük".
-Now I think it's in [Lietal](https://wiki.xxiivv.com/lietal) - an experimental synthetic language - I might be wrong.
+At first I was totally overwhelmed by the number of weird names (eg: Arvelie, Heol, Indental, Tablatal, Neralie, Oscean, Horaire) and I thought "Maybe it's in Finnish, or maybe Volapük".
+Now I think it's in [Lietal](https://wiki.xxiivv.com/lietal) - an experimental synthetic language - I might be wrong.<br/>
+I also thought it's related to [Urbit](https://urbit.org/), because of the names, but they're actually not related.

 All the tools below are documented on [wiki.XXIIVV.com](https://wiki.xxiivv.com):